qedgroup/CGDV.github.io/userGuidance/index.md

 ## Step 3 Upload Your Visual

 Your can upload you visual vis My Visuals on CGDV.
-Method to upload different type of viusal file may vary.
+Method to upload different type of visual file may vary.
 Please find your file type below.

 ### Static graph and .gif

 Upload your visual via Choose File button under picture.

+### Non static graph

+Please upload a screenshot of your visual via "Choose File" button under "Picture" as profile picture of the visual.

-* Google Slides
+#### Google Slides

-If you have multiple graph and not familiar with web development, you can create your visualization using [Google Slides](https://www.google.com/slides/about/) and embed it on CGDV by putting following embed code into "Embed Code" section.
+If you have multiple graphs and not familiar with web development, you can create your visualization story using [Google Slides](https://www.google.com/slides/about/) and embed it on CGDV by putting following embed code into "Embed Code" section.
 Please replace "GOOGLE SLIDES SHARING LINK" to your own sharing link and keep quotation marks outside.

 ```
 <iframe width="1200" height="800" frameborder="0" src="GOOGLE SLIDES SHARING LINK"> </iframe>
 ```

-### Non static graph

-Please upload a screenshot of your visual via Choose File button under picture as profile picture of the visual.

 #### Visual built with visualization platform